bcalisto-oshyn/sc-forms-emailsend/readme.txt

 ﻿SITECORE 9 FORMS SEND EMAIL SUBMIT ACTION
 By Oshyn, Inc.
-Version 1.1.1 (11/11/2019)
+Version 1.1.2 (12/11/2019)

 This is a simple Send Email submit action for Sitecore 9 Forms, similar to the Send Email Message action in WFFM.

 RELEASE NOTES

-This release includes a fix for a bug that returned a 500 server error when the email text was null.
-Fix by PJ Slauta.
-This version has been compiled with .NET Framework 4.7.2.
+This release includes a fix for a bug that displayed empty/unused field tokens in the email.
+Thanks to Lindsay Sullivan and Eric Bradford from Cylogy, Inc. for reporting this bug.

 INSTALLATION